 After activating the plugin, verify your WPForms license key to receive automatic updates and plugin support.
 Adding your license key will also allow you to easily install and activate WPForms addons from inside your WordPress dashboard.

 That’s it!
 We can now go ahead a create a new form.

 To begin, you must be logged into your WordPress admin area.
 Once there, click on WPForms in the admin sidebar to go to the Forms Overview page.

 Then, to create a new form, click on the Add New button to launch the WPForms form builder.

 On the Setup page of the form builder, you can name your form in the Form Name input field.

-If no name is chosen, then the form name will default to the name of the template you choose.
+If no name is chosen, the form name will default to the name of your template.

 Below the Form Name field, you’ll find hundreds of form templates in the Select a Template section.
-These are pre-built templates of commonly used forms to help you get started quickly.
+These are pre-built templates of commonly used forms such as contact forms, registration forms, and many more to help you start quickly.